pjhanwar/Perceptron-Classifier/README.md

 }<br>

 ## Accuracy
-The vanilla percpetron is 88.59% accurate in classifying test data calculated using above F1 measure.
+The vanilla percpetron is 88.59% accurate in classifying test data calculated using above F1 measure.<br>
 The averaged percpetron is 88.90% accurate in classifying test data calculated using above F1 measure.